AdamBoley/Project-Beergate/README.md

 ## **Admin user User Stories**

 The Admin user User Stories were used to determine what Admin Superusers who have access to the Admin panel should be able to do.

 - As an Admin user I can...
-    - Navigate to the admin sign-in page
+    - Navigate to the admin sign-in page, so that I can sign in to the admin panel
-    - Use the admin sign-in page to access the admin panel
+    - Sign-in via the admin sign-in page so that I can access the admin panel
-    - View all beer reviews submitted by users
+    - View all beer reviews submitted by users, so that I can see how many beer reviews exist in the database
-    - Filter and sort all beer reviews easily
+    - Filter and sort all beer reviews easily, so that I can see all of the reviews that fulfil certain criteria
     - Quickly approve any number of selected beer reviews so that they become visible on the site
     - Quickly disapprove any number of selected beer reviews so that they stop being visible on the site
-    - Quickly delete any number of selected beer reviews
+    - Quickly delete any number of selected beer reviews, so that they no longer take up memory in the database
-    - Fully edit a beer review, including rich text and images
+    - Fully edit a beer review, including rich text and images, so that I can improve the quality of poorly-written reviews
+    - Add a beer review of my own, so that I do not have to use the add_review page on the front-end
-    - View all comments submitted by users
+    - View all comments submitted by users, so that I can see how the community is reacting to certain reviews
-    - Filter and sort all comments easily
+    - Filter and sort all comments easily, so that I can see all of the reviews that fulfil certain criteria
     - Quickly approve any number of selected comments so that they become visible on their parent review page
     - Quickly disapprove any number of selected comments so that they stop being visible on their parent review page
+    - Quickly delete any number of selected comments so that they no longer take up memory in the database
-    - Fully edit a comment, including rich text
+    - Fully edit a comment, including rich text, so that I can improve the quality of poorly-written comments
-    - View all extant users
+    - View all extant users, so that I can see how many people have signed-up to use BeerGate
-    - Delete any number of extant users
+    - Delete any number of extant users, so that I can stop malicious users from submitting comments and reviews
-    - View login attempts from dummy admin honeypot page
+    - View login attempts from dummy admin honeypot page, so that I can see if BeerGate is being attacked by malicious users

 ## **Generic user User Stories**

 These user stories were used to determine what all users should be able to do, regardless of authentication status.

 - As a generic user I can ...
-    - Immediately determine the purpose of the application when first visiting
+    - Immediately determine the purpose of the application when first visiting, so that I can quickly decide whether to stay or leave
-    - Access the application from any web-enabled device and have a positive user experience
+    - Access the application from any web-enabled device, so that I can have a positive user experience regardless of how I am accessing the application
-    - View all beer reviews
+    - View all beer reviews so that I can choose one to read in full
-        - At the same, not be overwhelmed by reviews
+        - At the same, not be overwhelmed by reviews so that I have a bad experience and cannot make a decision
     - Sort and filter all beer reviews so that I can see only the beer reviews that appeal to me
-    - Have my sorting or filtering criteria reflected back to me so that I know which criteria I have applied
-    - View any single beer review in its entirety so that I can read the content
+    - View any single beer review in its entirety so that I can read the full content
-    - Use a search function to search for beer reviews using keyword terms
+    - Use a search function to search for beer reviews using keyword terms so that I can get a collection of reviews to read
-        - If my search returned no results, have that reflected back to me
+        - If my search returned no results, have that reflected back to me, so that I can search by different parameters
-    - If an error occurs, be reassured that it has not broken the website
+    - If an error occurs, be reassured that it has not broken the website, so that I do not have a poor user experience
-    - If an error occurs, have a means of resetting the website or getting out of the error
+    - If an error occurs, have a means of resetting the website or getting out of the error, so that I can continue using the site

 ### **Rejected Generic user User Stories**